jylEcho/MADF-Net/README.md

 - 2.1  Run boundary_map/liver_distance_map.py and boundary_map/tumor_distance_map.py to generate the boundary maps for liver and tumor, respectively.

-- 2.2  Using the ./LiTS2017/dataset/dataset.py loader if you want to train without loading the distance map, or the ./LiTS2017/dataset/dataset_boundarymap.py loader if you want to load the distance map during training.
+- 2.2  You can modify the ./LiTS2017/dataset/dataset.py data loader to decide whether to add liver or tumor distance map.

 ### 3、Training Process